Skip to Content

 Sure, exercise is great for your heart and body, but did you know it’s good for your brain too?

-“Exercise increases endorphins, and can dramatically reduce symptoms of anxiety and depression,” Schmidt said.
+“Exercise increases endorphins and can dramatically reduce symptoms of anxiety and depression,” Schmidt says.
 “Mind-body exercises like yoga and tai chi have been shown to decrease symptoms of post-traumatic stress disorder, and strength training can be particularly helpful for relieving anxiety.”

 The American Heart Association recommends 150 minutes of aerobic exercise per week, but as Schmidt pointed out, the most important thing is to move.

-“Go on a walk, take a Zumba class, or ride your bike,” said Schmidt.
+“Go on a walk, take a Zumba class, or ride your bike,” she says.
 “Finding something that you enjoy and can do consistently is the key.”

-It’s easy to get caught up in a busy day and start worrying about everything that needs to get done in our professional and personal lives.
-When we don’t take a moment to catch our breath, however, the stress can quickly turn into negativity.
+It’s easy to get caught up in a busy day and start worrying about everything that needs to get done in your professional and personal life.
+When you don’t take a moment to catch your breath, however, the stress can quickly turn into negativity.

-“A few key components to mindfulness include non-judgement, non-attachment, and awareness in the present moment,” explained Schmidt.
+“A few key components to mindfulness include non-judgement, non-attachment, and awareness in the present moment,” Schmidt says.

-“Mindfulness practice can start by simply paying full attention to what you’re doing in the moment,” said Schmidt.
+“Mindfulness practice can start by simply paying full attention to what you’re doing in the moment,” Schmidt says.
 “Start with something you do daily, such as washing your hands or eating a meal.
-From there you can begin to consider adding other mindfulness practices to your routine, such as meditation.”
+From there, you can begin to consider adding other mindfulness practices to your routine, such as meditation.”

 Outwardly expressing gratitude to others is a wonderful practice.
 Equally important is how we internalize gratitude in our own daily lives.

-“Taking time to recognize a few good things that happened during the day can gradually help change the lens through which you see the world,” said Schmidt.
-“The simple act of counting your blessings is a great way improve your overall well-being.”
+“Taking time to recognize a few good things that happened during the day can gradually help change the lens through which you see the world,” Schmidt says.
+“The simple act of counting your blessings is a great way improve your well-being.”

 Taking time to recognize a few good things that happened during the day can gradually help change the lens through which you see the world.